edibotopic/digital-food/README.md

 [GRIMGRAINS](https://grimgrains.com/site/home.html): cooking blog
-maintained by hundred rabbits, a programmer and illustrator who live (and cook) on a boat
+maintained by hundred rabbits, a programmer and illustrator who live (and cook) on a boat.

 ### games

 [Educational Food Game](https://github.com/begalv/Educational-Food-Game):
-A serious game for teaching nutritional concepts developed using Python
+A serious game for teaching nutritional concepts developed using Python.

 ### ontologies